 Classification of anticipated postsegmental mastectomy breast defects by tumor location.

 Knowledge of breast blood supply is perhaps the most relevant anatomy with respect to the reduction mammoplasty technique.
 Blood supply to the breast is primarily via perforators from the internal mammary and anterolateral intercostal and anteromedial intercostal arteries.
 The breast skin maintains viability through the subdermal plexus and the above noted perforators.
 Interruption of either the subdermal plexus or the primary perforators can lead to breast skin necrosis, namely in the setting of lengthy skin flaps.
 Conversely, the nipple-areolar complex (NAC) is supplied by a robust subdermal plexus allowing for NAC viability based solely on an underlying vascularized pedicle of breast tissue.
 Sensation to the NAC is via branches of the third through fifth anterolateral and anteromedial intercostal nerves with the greatest contribution from the fourth intercostal nerve.
-The reduction mammoplasty techniques often sacrifice one of the above noted sources of ...
+The reduction mammoplasty techniques often sacrifice one of the above ...